dreji18/PyCon-2024-EnvBert-Workshop/README.md

 ## course outlines

-Environmental Due Diligence - 5 min
+Environmental Due Diligence - 5 min - Afreen

-Why AI can be used in EDD - 5 min
+Why AI can be used in EDD - 5 min - Afreen

-Why EnvBert
+Why EnvBert - 5 min - Afreen

-Data for EnvBert
+Data for EnvBert - 15 min - Afreen

-How we trained EnvBert and its pipeline
+How we trained EnvBert and its pipeline - 20 min - Deepak

-Evaluation using EnvBert
+Evaluating EnvBert predictions - 20 min - Afreen

+Benchmarking EnvBert with LLM reasoning - 20 min - Afreen

-Fine-tuning EnvBert with LLM
+Fine-tuning EnvBert with LLM - 20 min - Deepak

+Future Improvements with EnvBert - 5 min - Afreen